nerdeveloper/hackathon-starter-kit/README.md

 # To build  and start the project for the first time.
 docker-compose -f "docker-compose.yml" up -d --build

+# Run the project
+docker run -d -it --name hackathon -p 3000:3000 [name of the image or ID of the image]
 ```

 ### Running hackathon-starter kit in Production